dejardim/sisgesc/README.md

 - Lack of transparency in financial operations.
 - Inconsistent or inaccessible information for stakeholders (e.g., administrators, secretaries, and financial officers).

-Sisgest was conceived to solve these issues, particularly based on the needs of primary users like **Ms. Janaína** and other stakeholders.
+Sisgesc was conceived to solve these issues, particularly based on the needs of primary users like **Ms. Janaína** and other stakeholders.
 The system aims to provide:

 - **Efficiency:** Automating administrative tasks.
 - **Security:** Protecting sensitive data.